miguelcobain/ember-paper/README.md

 ## Resources

-- The team can often be found on the [#e-paper channel on discord](https://discord.gg/zT3asNS).
-Features and designs are discussed there prior to implementation.
+- Contributors can often be found on the [#e-paper channel on discord](https://discord.gg/zT3asNS).

 - The [GitHub milestone issue](https://github.com/miguelcobain/ember-paper/issues/249) tracks our progress to version 1.0.

 - Building the `ember-paper` demo application will give you your own up-to-date reference.
-This can be accomplished by installing ember-paper as if it were an application and running `ember server`.
+This can be accomplished by cloning ember-paper as if it were an application and running `ember server`.

-- **Ready to help?** Read our [Contributing Guide](CONTRIBUTING.md).

 ## Contributing

-This is a very ambitious project.
+This is an ambitious project.
 Google's design specs are extensive, and non-trivial to implement.
 If you can port or fix a component or two, please drop a pull request or issue on GitHub or join us on Discord.

 With everyone's help, we can bring this amazing design spec to Ember in a modular and elegant way.
 The Ember way.